In this FDD Talk post, you’ll learn the following:

-- This Item 19 presents historical data relating to the average gross sales for franchised and company-owned Wings Over businesses that were open for the franchisor’s entire 2016 fiscal year (October 1, 2015 to September 30, 2016) and the franchisor’s entire 2017 fiscal year (October 1, 2016 to September 30, 2017).
+- This Item 19 presents historical data relating to the average gross sales for franchised and company-owned Wings Over businesses that were open for the entire 2017 fiscal year (October 1, 2016 to September 30, 2017) and the entire 2018 fiscal year (October 1, 2017 to September 30, 2018).

 - The franchisor has not audited or verified this information.
 It relied solely on the information provided through each outlet’s point-of-sale computer systems.